 The first step to avoiding processed foods is to review the ingredients list and keep an eye out for anything that includes sugar, refined flour, and seed oils.

 Flavours, artificial sweeteners, fortified nutrients, or anything you can’t picture or wouldn’t want to eat all by itself listed (i.e., titanium dioxide) are also dead giveaways that the raw ingredients are ultra-processed and likely provide minimal nutritional value!

 The chart below shows how several popular foods stack up in terms of satiety index score vs nutrient density (per serving).
-We can see that foods like Mars Bars, Kit Kats, corn chips, brownies and Hershey’s kisses are plotted towards the bottom left.
+We can see that foods like Mars Bars, Kit Kats, corn chips, brownies and Hershey’s Kisses are plotted towards the bottom left.
 These are the poorly satiating foods you want to avoid.
-You can dive into the detail in the interactive Tableau version of this chart here.
+You can dive into the details in the interactive Tableau version of this chart here.